ferdly/punchclock/steamda.md

+Successful (other than 500) POST Execution of new Course Added Logic for DESTROY:
+$$catch_destroy_exception_par for REST_RESULT
+(and other blocks, but this was the engendering block) Nice Bootstrap4 ~'BB_asResponsePanel'
+Responses can go HERE:
+courses.built[0]responsestring
+courses.built[0]responsekind
+=
 Punching Back in.
 Confirm Required, use PostMan for Testing...
 ============BEING PREPENDING TO TOP FOR CHANGES============ Punchcard for Steam Discovery Academy